Fly on wooden surface

 Fruit Fly

-Noticeably smaller, their abdomen is black on top and grey underneath, with a light yellow to tan-coloured thorax.
-They have large red eyes and transparent wings, and their abdomen hangs downward, making them slower than most flies.
+Noticeably smaller than the others, fruit flies have an abdomen that's black on top and grey underneath, a light yellow to tan thorax, large red eyes and transparent wings.
+Their abdomen hangs downward, which makes their flight slow and hovering.

 Fly Behaviour